 IDAs are matched savings accounts.
+When an account is matched, it means another organization (e.g., a foundation, corporation, or government entity) agrees to add money to your account to match the money you save in it.

-- When an account is matched, it means another organization (e.g., a foundation, corporation, or government entity) agrees to add money to your account to match the money you deposit and save. - Organizations will sometimes match the money people save in IDAs to encourage low-income families to save money on a regular basis. - IDAs are based on the concept that asset building is necessary to break the cycle of poverty, and to help families become financially independent. - Asset building refers to people purchasing or holding items that will help them financially in the future. - Organizations involved in IDA programs want to help low-income families become self sufficient.
+Organizations will match the money people save in IDAs to encourage low-income families to save money on a regular basis.
+IDAs are based on the concept that asset building is necessary to break the cycle of poverty, and to help families become financially independent.
+Asset building refers to people purchasing or holding items that will help them financially in the future.
+Organizations involved in IDA programs want to help low-income families become self sufficient.